onedata/onedatafilerestclient/README.md

 ## Installing

-You can install OnedataRESTFS from pip as follows:
+You can install OnedataFileRESTClient from pip as follows:

 ```
 pip install onedatafilerestclient